andry-tino/t-jesonmor/logic-horsemove.md

 Our function will accept the coordinates of the source and destination houses.

-## Extending again the `House` module
-Before we dig into the development of function `_move`, we need to extend module `House` because we are going to need some more functionalities there that we are soon going to use in `_move`.
-So let's jump to `house.js` and see what it is that we need there:

-- We need a function for removing the horse from the house, in case one is placed in it.
-- We need one function to tell us whether there is an horse in the house.

-TODO

 ## Implementing `_move`
-We can now go back to `board.js` and to function `_move`.
 The function is still empty, so let's start writing the logic.
 The first thing we wanna do is checking that we have houses:

 ```javascript
 if (!houses) {